sunchongren/My-NOTES-website/README.md

 # My-NOTES-website

-This is a note website created by Chongren Sun
+This is a note website.

 You can use it as a personal note taker website by craeting an account with your first name and email.